 - Any person whom the head has authorised to have control or charge of pupils.
-At BWA this includes teachers and support staff such as teaching assistants. - This power may be used where the pupil is on school premises or elsewhere in the lawful control or charge of the staff member (for example on a school visit). - At BWA the following staff are not authorised to hold children: catering staff, volunteers and students.
+At BWA this includes teachers and support staff such as teaching assistants who have attended de-escalation and positive handling training. - This power may be used where the pupil is on school premises or elsewhere in the lawful control or charge of the staff member (for example on a school visit). - At BWA the following staff are not authorised to hold children: catering staff, volunteers and students.